KuanLeeTaiwan/ds_salary_proj/README.md

 * Created function in glassdoorscraper.py
 * Imported the function to get the data from glassdoor and exported to glasssdoor.csv
 * Manipulated and cleaned the data in Salaryproject.py
+* Utilied spacy to count the frequency in each industry in Salaryproject.py